 Clearly, parts of Tom were based on Ginevra King’s real-life husband, William Mitchell.
 After all, the wealthy man was seen as a good match for King.
 However, other parts of Tom, including his college degree from Yale and his white supremacist habits, run parallel with King’s father, Charles Garfield King.

-Daisy Buchanan, wife of Tom Buchanan, was a flapper and socialite, as well as the cousin of Nick Carraway.
+Daisy Buchanan, the wife of Tom Buchanan, was a flapper and socialite, as well as the cousin of Nick Carraway.
 Jay Gatsby was still in love with her, although their relationship had ended quite a few years before the events in the book.
 According to many experts, Fitzgerald based Daisy on Ginevra King.

 When Fitzgerald lived in Chicago, he spent quite a bit of time on the social circuit, where he met up with King and her friend Edith Cummings.
 Both were socialites and former debutantes.
 According to the gossip of the period, Fitzgerald wanted to marry King but was dissuaded when her father made an off-hand, derogatory comment about poor men wishing to marry rich women.

-Jordan Baker, best friend of Daisy Buchanan, was an amateur golfer and debutante who spent time on the social scene in East Egg.
+Jordan Baker, the best friend of Daisy Buchanan, was an amateur golfer and debutante who spent time on the social scene in East Egg.
 The character cheated at golf and enjoyed dancing up a storm at speakeasies and parties.
 She was based on the Fairway Flapper, also known as Edith Cummings.
 The woman was an actual real-life debutant and competitive golfer, although there isn’t any proof that she cheated on the game.